docksal/docksal/docs/content/fin/pull.md

 To pull a database from the remote, run the `pull db` command.
 When pulling the database, it stays cached within your `cli` container for a period of one (1) hour.
-If at any point this needs to be updated, use the `--FORCE` option as this will bypass the database and reimport.
+If at any point this needs to be updated, use the `--force` option as this will bypass the database and reimport.

 ```bash
 fin pull db